ibm-cloud-docs/apps/ts_apps.md

 	  4. Delete the service instance by typing `cf delete-service <service_instance_name>`.
 	  5. After you delete the service instance, you might want to restage your app that the service instance was bound to by typing `cf restage <appname>`.

   * To remove the limit on the number of service instances that you can have, convert your trial account to a pay account.
-For information about how to convert your trial account to a pay account, see [How to change your plan](/docs/pricing/index.html#changing).
+For more information, see [How to change your plan](/docs/pricing/index.html#changing).

 ## Executable files can't be run on {{site.data.keyword.Bluemix_notm}}
 {: #ts_executable}